Hidden-Picture-Puzzle/Solving-Hidden-Picture-Puzzle/README.md

 * `test_result/` stores:

   * Solved test images
-  * `metrics.csv`, which reports accuracy and evaluation metrics computed from the test results
+  * `batch_summary.csv`, which reports accuracy and evaluation metrics computed from the test results

 ---